History of Maggie Smith in Timeline

 In 1997, Maggie Smith starred in the play A Delicate Balance, receiving her fifth Olivier Award nomination for her performance.

-On April 10, 1999, Maggie Smith received the William Shakespeare Award for Classical Theatre (The Will Award) presented by the Shakespeare Theatre Company in Washington, D.C., for her significant contribution to classical theatre in the United States.
+On April 10, 1999, Maggie Smith received the William Shakespeare Award for Classical Theatre (The Will Award) by the Shakespeare Theatre Company in Washington, D.C.

-1999: The Lady in the Van and David Copperfield
+1999: Critical Acclaim for The Lady in the Van

-In 1999, Maggie Smith gained critical acclaim for her performance in The Lady in the Van, receiving her sixth Laurence Olivier Award nomination.
-She also starred in the BBC adaptation of David Copperfield, receiving a British Academy Television Award and her second Primetime Emmy Award nominations.
+In 1999, Maggie Smith gained critical acclaim for her performance as Miss Mary Shepherd in Alan Bennett's drama The Lady in the Van.
+She also starred in the BBC television adaptation of Charles Dickens' novel David Copperfield and received a British Academy Television Awards and her second Primetime Emmy Award nominations.

 David Copperfield (Penguin Classics)